aoe4world/data/README.md

 # AoE4 World Data

-Hosted data on all AoE 4 units in a developer friendly format.
+Hosted data and icons on all AoE 4 units in a developer friendly format.

 ## Goal